 There is a broad and inclusive curriculum comprising academic A-level subjects as well as vocational options.
 The College continues to develop its curriculum and aims to establish a clear distinctive niche.
-This involves maintaining a majority of Advanced Level courses while developing clear curriculum pathways in vocational areas from Entry Level to Level 3.
-The successful Elective Programme continues to grow and attract students to a broad range of careers based pathways.
-In addition to the Medics, Engineers and Teachers programmes there were ten additional programmes running in 2018-19:
+This involves maintaining a majority of Advanced Level courses while developing clear curriculum pathways in vocational areas from Level 1 to Level 3.
+The successful Elective Programme continues to grow and attract students to a broad range of careers-based pathways including:

 - Aspiring Artists

 - Future Entrepreneurs

+- Future Medics

-- Future Writers
+- Future Vets

-- Future Journalists
+- Future Dentists

 - Future Lawyers

-- Future Leaders
+- Future Officers

-- Music Maestro
+- Future Engineers

 - Future Scientists

 - Future Sports Therapists

 - Future Psychologists

-For the first time this year (2019-20), the College offered Public Services Extended Diploma and Criminology, these courses recruited well with 34 and 83 enrolments respectively.
 All students follow the College's non-certificated Values for Living Programme (VFL).
 The VFL programme is integral in the development of students' understanding of religious beliefs, ethics, British Values and the delivery of the College's anti-radicalisation and extremism agenda.